-What the mainstream media didn’t tell us is that the FBI engaged in psy-ops (psychological warfare) against American citizens who just wanted to practice their version of Christianity and had broken zero to minor laws.
+What the mainstream media didn’t tell us is that the FBI engaged in psy-ops (psychological warfare) against American citizens who just wanted to practice their version of Christianity and had broken very few laws.

-The media was also negligent when not telling us that the FBI’s act of knocking the compound down with tanks broke US law and filling the compound with tear gas contravened The Geneva Convention.
+The media was also negligent by not telling us that the FBI’s act of knocking the compound down with tanks broke US law and filling the compound with tear gas which contravened The Geneva Convention.

-After all was said and done, the denouement showed a talk show radio host recounting the FACTS as a montage of archive footage details just some of the numerous times the FBI had used tear gas in siege situations.
-Time and again, they had watched on as CS gas turned to fire, buildings became engulfed and people died.
+After all was said and done, the denouement of Day 51 showed a talk show radio host recounting the FACTS as a montage of archive footage details just some of the numerous times the FBI had used tear gas in siege situations.
+Time and again, they had introduced CS gas which turned to fire, buildings became engulfed and people died.

 The FBI stated the Branch Davidians had purposefully started the fire but at no point did in 51 days had David Koresh nor any of his followers demonstrated any desire to commit suicide.
-In fact, over a week before Day 51, the Branch Davidians had surrendered and were on their way out just as soon as Koresh had finished transcribing his message from God.
+A week before Day 51, the Branch Davidians had surrendered and were on their way out… just as soon as Koresh had finished transcribing his message from God.

-Yes, that sounds crazy, but there is nothing in American law that stops people practising what they believe.
-There’s nothing that states the military should be called in to search for rifles.
+Yes, that sounds crazy, but there’s nothing in American law that stops people practising what they believe.
+There’s nothing that states the military need to search for a few rifles.
 The FBI and the media painted Koresh as a gun-toting, paedophilic, child-abusing, insane cult leader hell-bent on taking as many of his followers with him.
+He was not.

 After the fade to black, by way of text, we are informed that the FBI lied and did use incendiary flash-bang grenades during the assault.

-Yes, the Dowdle’s scripts were possibly too sympathetic to David Koresh and the Branch Davidians but they were based on books by surviving Branch Davidians and the main FBI hostage negotiator.
+The Dowdle brother’s scripts were maybe too sympathetic to David Koresh but they were based on books by surviving Branch Davidians and the main FBI hostage negotiator.

 The FBI’s actions caused the death of 76 American citizens, including 25 children that fateful day in 1993.
 They were not evil actions, but they were rash and preventable and The Bureau should be held accountable.